-Running a vulnerability scanner is easy; remediating vulnerabilities across a large number of systems is what can be difficult.
+Running a vulnerability scanner is easy, but remediating vulnerabilities in a large enterprise is hard.
 Most vulnerabilities are fixed by applying patches, but this course does not talk about patch management, you're doing that already.
 What about the other vulnerabilities, the ones not fixed by applying patches?
 These vulnerabilities are, by definition, remediated by configuration changes.
-Enter SecOps.
+That's the hard part.
+We need a secure architecture designed for SecOps.